alexeykomov/rsschool-cv/cv.md

 #### Telecom client (2012 - 2016)
 - Did frontend development for NBAA - dashboard and suggester web-application (Scala, Lift, jQuery).
 - Developed frontend for analytics dashboard, user interface of which can be created purely with configuration from DB (Bootstrap, JavaScript, Scala).
-- Developed features for and maintained CAT - legacy IE 5.5-only web application, both frontend and backend parts (jQuery, CSS Expressions, Java).
+- Developed features for and maintained CAT - legacy IE 5.5-only web application, both frontend and backend parts (jQuery, HTML Components, Java).
 - Implemented features for Java daemon for sending SMS messages (Java).
 - Implemented features for RTCC - large integrator Java-based app that connects different services (Java 8).
 - Created frontend for chart application for visualizing data from MongoDB in realtime (Canvas, MongoDB).